KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 #### Routes

-Each feature promotes it's top-level screen components by registering a `feature.route`, defined by the createRoute() utility.
+Each feature (that maintains components) promotes it's top-level screen components through a `feature.route` createFeature() parameter, using the createRoute() utility.

 The Route object contains one or two function callbacks (CB), with the following signature: